-Again a barometer to show how active you are on contacting your deals.
-If this number is higher than average, some deals might be frozen (maybe to death).
-Or, you should urgently make time to reach out to your prospects.
+Again, this is a barometer of how actively you are contacting your deals.
+If inactivity is higher than average, some deals might be frozen.
+Maybe to death. 🥶 Or, you should urgently make time to reach out to your prospects.

-Together with the number of deals, this gives a visual distribution of the individual deal & pipeline distribution.
-If one colleague has 40 deals and a second one only has 8; a transfer of owner might be in everyone’s best interest.
+This funnel shows you visually how deals are distributed across colleagues.
+Imagine one colleague has 40 deals in the pipeline, and a second one only has 8.
+Then it’s in everyone’s best interest to transfer deals.
 The same goes for the funnel distribution.
 If one colleague had 70% of his deals in the initial stages and another one has most of them in the late stages, a swap of deals might be relevant.

 2. Sales trends dashboard

 For strategic decision making.
-With all different teams involved, we actively discuss this dashboard during our quarterly evaluation meetings.
-This allows us to spot trends in the sales process and allows us to define suitable action on them.
+With all different teams involved, we actively discuss this dashboard during quarterly evaluation meetings.
+It is the main driver for optimization our sales process.
+Although it’s not limited to sales only.
 For example, should we see a drop in our close rate – we might need to take action on: